alexp327/pediatric-pain-rater/README.md

-# WUSPI Shoulder Pain Rating Tool
+# Pediatric Wheelchair Users Functional Shoulder Pain Index - Rating Tool

-This is a web application used to assist medical staff in assessing wheelchair users' pain using the WUSPI questionnaire.
-The form asks for patient info and ratings on 15 different activities, then neatly presents the data once submitted.
+This is a web application used to assist medical staff in assessing wheelchair users' pain using a questionnaire created by Indiana University's Skills on Wheels program.
+The form asks for patient info and pain ratings on various different activities, then neatly presents the data once submitted.
 This data is not saved or stored anywhere - it is lost once the user closes the tab or refreshes.

 Created by [Alex Perry](https://twitter.com/pezvstheworld).
 Tweet @ me or DM me with any issues!